How to Paint a Beehive in a Single Afternoon Like a Pro (Step By Step)

 If off-gassing is your concern, then you will go for the low VOC paints.
 VOC stands for Volatile Organic Compounds, which are released as the paint dries.

-Low VOC paints tend to be water-based and dry quicker.
-Therefore they are seen to be less toxic than others.
-Water-based paints, also known as latex paints, can be added to the checklist when analyzing your ideal choice.
+Low VOC paints tend to be water-based and dry more quickly.
+Therefore, water-based paints are seen to be less toxic than oil-based paints.
+Water-based paint, also known as latex paint, can be added to the checklist when analyzing your ideal choice.

 Stain or Clear Coatings